https://www.ku.com.au/

 Roy Dore Reserve

-Roy Dore Reserve Playground features two longwave slides, a rope ladder and high nets, cubbies, gangplank, tic-tac-toe, mirrors, balance beams and a 'Find the Pirate's Treasure' maze panel.
+Roy Dore Reserve Playground features two longwave slides, a rope ladder, high nets, cubbies, a gangplank, tic-tac-toe, mirrors, balance beams and a 'Find the Pirate's Treasure' maze panel.
 On land, there are cannons to shoot into the shady seashore (aka sandpit).

-There are toilets and water fountains available, alongside picnic and BBQ areas.
+Toilets and water fountains are available, along with picnic and BBQ areas.

 Location: 17 Dyson Rd, Carrum